 Find Ways To Manage Your Own Stress

-Caring for someone that can’t do a lot for themselves can be very stressful on the caregiver.
-Especially if you don’t really have someone else that is sharing the load of the caregiving with you, you’ll really need to find some ways to manage your own stress and emotions about the situation.
+Caring for someone who can’t do a lot for themselves can often be very stressful for you.
+Especially if you don’t have someone else sharing the load, being a Caregiver For Family Member might feel overwhelming at times.
+That’s why you need to find ways to manage your stress and emotions about the situation.
+By recognizing the sources of stress and taking proactive steps to address them, you can better cope with the emotional and physical demands of caregiving.

 To help you in doing this, try to pinpoint what causes you the most stress about caregiving and then find ways to ask for help in these situations.
 For example, you can ask for your support network to bring in meals a few times each week, hire someone to clean for you, find someone that can sit with your family member while you take a break, connect with caregiving support groups, and so much more.